pubkey/rxdb/docs-src/premium.md

 # RxDB Premium

 To make RxDB a sustainable Project, some plugins are not part of the RxDB open source project.
-Instead they are part of the `rxdb-premium` package.
+Instead they are part of the <b>rxdb-premium</b> package which must be purchased.

 ## Premium plugins